MatWaller/MySQL-To-ElasticSearch/README.md

 <h2>Usage Command Line</h2>
+I am currently in the proccess of streamlining this process to make it less convoluted allowing migrations in 1-2 commands -- <br><br>

+I will update this section as and when i am happy with progress.

 <h2>Usage Web Interface</h2>
 If you are using the Web interface run the shell script startServer.sh using the command;<br>